Loskir/ns-peak-hours/README.md

 ### Features

 - Fully typed
+- Uses `vite` for bundling
-- Unit tests with vitest
+- Uses `vitest` for unit tests
 - Timezone-agnostic calculation: works regardless of your device timezone
-- `nanostores` for state management
+- Uses `nanostores` for state management
-- Implemented in plain JS, Preact, and Svelte
-- `size-limit` for controlling bundle size
+- Uses `size-limit` for controlling bundle size
+- Implementations in plain JS, Preact, Svelte, and Solid

 ### Choosing a date manipulation library